Back to blog

 The emission factor varies by emirate:

 Using the wrong emission factor is a common compliance error.
-SmartFenek automatically applies the correct factor based on your company's emirate.
+SmartFenek applies emirate-specific factors based on your company's emirate — verify the applicable factor with your compliance advisor before submission.

 Scope 3: Value Chain Emissions